mmphego/mmphego.github.io/_posts/2024-08-18-How-An-EC2-Instance-Became-My-Go-To-Remote-Development-Solution.md

   The `userdata.sh.tpl` file provides a script to set up the EC2 instance upon launch.
 It installs all the necessary packages, sets up Docker, configures Python environments, clones the provided project repository and deploys project-specific Python packages.
   The script also includes configurations for running Airflow using Docker and performs system maintenance tasks.

 The combination of `instance.tf` and `userdata.sh.tpl` ensures that the EC2 instance is properly configured and ready for use in the development environment.
+Ensuring that all package dependencies are installed, repository is installed and Airflow is configured during instance initialization.

 #### **Lambda Function:**